 There are typically special events including free skating lessons, family skate events, and Stroller Skate Thursdays.
 Food and beverages are available, too, to complete the experience.
 Pair it with a visit to Snowflake Lane outside of the nearby Bellevue Collection for a truly magical afternoon and evening out, where you can experience the magic of snowfall every night (thanks to snowmaking machines).

 As of January 2021, the Sprinkler Recreation Center is open for private lessons and club members, but it is closed to the general public until further notice.

 Just to the south of Tacoma is Sprinker, a year-round athletic center that offers all kinds of spaces for different sports, including a nationally recognized ice skating rink with an NHL regulation surface.
 The rink offers lessons and team activities, but is also open to the public to come in and skate during public skate times.
 Discounts are available for seniors, kids, and other discounted events, and skate rentals are available if you don't have your own.
 During the holidays, there are special skate times and events, so don't think that because this center isn't a seasonal pop-up that it doesn't have a festive atmosphere.

 Sno-King Ice Arenas – Renton and Kirkland

-With not one, but two locations, Sno-King Ice Arenas aims to serve up fun for skaters of all stripes.
+With not one but three locations, Sno-King Ice Arenas aim to serve up fun for skaters of all stripes.
 The rinks are open to the public, have broomball leagues, hockey teams, and figure skating.
 Don’t know how to skate?
 Everyone from toddlers up to adults can take lessons here too.
 The closest one to downtown Seattle is in the suburb of Renton, but there are also locations in Kirkland in Snoqualmie.